-- 1. Acts of dishonesty, including but not limited to the following: - (a) Cheating, plagiarism, or other forms of academic dishonesty. - (b) Furnishing false information to any University official, faculty member, or office. - (c) Forgery, alteration, or misuse of any University document, record, or instrument of identification. - 2.
-Disruption or obstruction of classes, seminars, research projects, administration, oractivities of the University willfully, or through careless disregard of the rights of others. - Violation of the University's: "Title IX Sexual Harrassment" and "Community Standards Sexual Misconduct" Policy and Procedures. - 4.
+- 1. Acts of dishonesty, including but not limited to the following: - a) Cheating, plagiarism, or other forms of academic dishonesty. - b) Furnishing false information to any University official, faculty member, or office. - c) Forgery, alteration, or misuse of any University document, record, or instrument of identification. - 2.
+Disruption or obstruction of classes, seminars, research projects, administration, oractivities of the University willfully, or through careless disregard of the rights of others. - 3.
+Violation of the University's: "Title IX Sexual Harrassment" and "Community Standards Sexual Misconduct" Policy and Procedures. - 4.
 Actual or threatened physical assault, or physical abuse or injury to persons.
 Threatened physical assault/abuse includes, but is not limited to, intimidation and/or conduct which threatens or endangers the physical health or safety of any person or group.
 Physical assault/abuse includes, but is not limited to, hitting, kicking, slapping, punching, pushing, and/or spitting on another person or persons. - 5.
 Threatening harm or criminal activity against persons or property. - 6.
 Harassment and/or abusive behavior toward persons.
 This includes, but is not limited to: - a.
 Intimidation, invasion of privacy, verbal abuse, or any conduct constituting harassment, abuse or threats to the well-being of a person or group, including, but not limited to, communication via electronic means. - b.
-Harassment and/or intimidation of persons involved in a campus disciplinary hearing, or of persons of authority who are in the process of discharging their responsibilities. - 7.
-Behavior which is disorderly or which unnecessarily infringes on the rights of individuals or groups.
+Harassment and/or intimidation of persons involved in a campus disciplinary hearing, or of persons of authority who are in the process of discharging their responsibilities. - Behavior which is disorderly or which unnecessarily infringes on the rights of individuals or groups.
 Such conduct includes, but is not limited to, unwelcome physical contact, and/or disorderly conduct which is unreasonable for the area, time, or manner in which it occurs. - 8.
-Violation of the Controlled Substance/Drug Policy. - 9.
-Violation of the Alcohol Policy. - 10.
+Violation of the Controlled Substance/Drug Policy. - Violation of the Alcohol Policy. - 10.
 Behavior or activities committed intentionally, recklessly, or negligently that either cause physical harm or endanger the health or safety of any person.
 This includes, but is not limited to: arson, tampering/damaging or misusing fire equipment, exit signs, defibrillators, striking others, creating a hazard, intoxication, and other behavior which does, or could, result in harm. - 11.
-Attempted or actual theft of and/or damage to property of the University or property of a member of the University community or other personal or public property, on or off campus. - 12.
+Attempted or actual theft of and/or damage to property of the University or property of a member of the University

+- community or other personal or public property, on or off campus. - 12.
 Violation of the Hazing Policy. - 13.
-Failure to comply with directions of University officials or law enforcement officersacting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 14.
+Failure to comply with directions of University officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 14.
 Unauthorized possession, duplication or use of keys/University ID card to any University premises or unauthorized entry to or use of University premises. - 15.
-Unauthorized presence or entry in a University facility or University related premises, and/or the unauthorized attempted entry into a University facility or University-related premises. - 16.
-False reporting of an emergency including, but not limited to, activating a fire alarm without evidence of fire and/or false report of a bomb, fire, or other emergency. - 17.
-Illegal gambling or betting in any form. - 18.
-Unauthorized use or possession of keys or access cards.
-No one may use or possess any University key without authorization by a University staff member.
-No student is allowed to duplicate a University key or be in possession of more than one access card. - 19.
-Failure to report a violation of the Student Code of Conduct by a student who has witnessed the offense or has reason to believe that an offense has been committed.
-Students have an obligation to report or discuss such violations with the appropriate staff or administrator in a timely manner.
-Students, however, are not obligated to testify against themselves.
+Unauthorized presence or entry in a University facility or University related premises, and/or the unauthorized attempted entry into a University facility or University-related premises.